Definitions and Abbreviations

 Here is a list of commonly used abbreviations, acronyms and terms that you might run across.

-Common household baking soda is the same chemical pool stores sell for much more money to increase your total alkalinity.
+Used to increase your total alkalinity.
+Common household baking soda is the same chemical pool stores sell for much more money.

 An alternative to chlorine.
 We do not recommend using PHMB unless you have a true chlorine allergy (which is extremely rare).

 See sodium hypochlorite, below, because that is what bleach is.
-It comes in 6% strength as Ultra bleach, 5.25% strength as regular bleach, and sometimes as 3% strength for some of the 'cheapie' bargain bleaches.
-You want to use plain, unscented bleach for your pool, not the scented or thickened kinds!
+It comes in 8.25% strength as Concentrated bleach, 6% strength as Ultra bleach, 5.25% strength as regular bleach, and sometimes as 3% strength for some of the 'cheapie' bargain bleaches.
+You want to use plain, unscented bleach for your pool, not the scented, no splash, outdoor, or thickened kinds!
 One gallon will raise 10,000 gallons of water approximately the percentage of the bleach in FC (i.e, one gallon of 6% ultra bleach will raise 10,000 gallons approx. 6 ppm FC).

 Borates can optionally be added to pool water to stabilize the pH, help prevent algae, reduce chlorine usage, and improve the water feel and appearance.
 When using borates, the recommended level is between 30 and 50 ppm.